 The illustration below is for a wheel with a 36-hole hub and 32-hole rim.
 This pattern theoretically requires nine different spoke lengths, but the length of the radial spokes and adjacent ones may be close enough that the same length may be used.

-The same principle may be applied to other combinations where the rim has 4 fewer spoke holes than the hub.
+The same principle may be applied to other combinations where the hub has 4 more spoke holes than the rim.
 All common spoke counts are covered in the tables below.

 People who frequent this Web site know that we are not great fans of "boutique" wheels with paired spokes at the rim.
 Pairing spokes at the hub, however, offers an elegant way to avoid excessive spoke angles with a large hub and conventional rim.